pinkpong111/network-architecture-theory/README.md

 - **Upward flow:** degradation and abstraction
 - **Downward flow:** seeds and generative principles (not specific instructions)

 > **What happens if degradation is skipped in upward flow:** Upper layers receive unfiltered, full-resolution data from all lower agents simultaneously.
 Processing capacity is overwhelmed, critical signals are buried in volume, and the upper layer cannot distinguish priority from noise.
-In single-agent terms, this is the "lost in the middle" phenomenon — when a Transformer's later layers receive too much uncompressed information from earlier layers, key information in the middle of long contexts is missed.
+(See Section 9: lost-in-the-middle phenomenon.)

 ### 1.3 Network Topology and Storm Risk